5 Things To Bring To China On Your Business Trip

-Sounds simple enough right?
-A valid passport with a valid business visa seems like the first thing travelers would get.
-Truth is, more than a few arrive in China to find out they have the wrong visa and subsequently have headaches and hassles trying not to be sent back home.
+Pretty obvious right?
+A valid passport with a valid business visa seem like the first two things travelers would make sure to get.
+The truth is, however, that more than a few arrive in China to find out they have the wrong type of visa.

-Whilst the airport or border crossings are likely to be the only places you’ll need to show your ID/documentation, it’s always a good idea to carry scanned copies with you in person or on your tablet/mobile phone, just as it is in any foreign country you may be visiting.
+Whilst the airport or border crossings are likely to be the only places you’ll need to show your ID/documentation, it is still good to carry scanned copies of your documents with you or have them on your tablet/mobile phone at all times.

 Trust is an integral element in business relationships throughout China.
-Small signs of effort, like presenting a translated business card can go a long way to improving or building a great relationship with your Chinese business partners.
+Small signs of effort, like presenting a translated business card can go a long way and help improve or build a great relationship with your Chinese business partners.

 Make your journey stress-free and contact our 24/7 team at Bookings@ChinaCarService.com with questions, or get a quote below.
 Use this promo code: 10CARBLOG to get a $10 discount on your 1st service.